-(a) Existing SIFs may invest 25% of their investable funds in securities of NPOs registered or listed on a social stock exchange.31
+- a) Existing SIFs may invest 25% of their investable funds in securities of NPOs registered or listed on a social stock exchange.41 - b) SIFs or schemes of SIFs, launched exclusively for registered or listed NPOs, may invest 100% of its investable funds in securities of NPOs registered or listed on a social stock exchange

-30 Social Venture means a trust, society or company or venture capital undertaking or limited liability partnership formed with the purpose of promoting social welfare or solving social problems or providing social benefits.
+40 Social Venture means a trust, society or company or venture capital undertaking or limited liability partnership formed with the purpose of promoting social welfare or solving social problems or providing social benefits.

-31 Investable Funds means corpus of the scheme of Alternative Investment Fund net of expenditure for administration and management of the fund estimated for the tenure of the fund.
+41 Investable Funds means corpus of the scheme of Alternative Investment Fund net of expenditure for administration and management of the fund estimated for the tenure of the fund.